syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Super-Accelerator.md

 SuperAccelerator supports visual styles such as Default, Metro.
 The style can be set using Style property.

 * Default
-* Metro
+* Advanced

 The following code example allows you to set the style for the superAccelerator.

 {% highlight c# %}

-this.superAccelerator.Style = Syncfusion.Windows.Forms.Tools.ToolStripExStyle.Metro;
+this.superAccelerator.Style = Syncfusion.Windows.Forms.Tools.ToolStripExStyle.Advanced;

 {% endhighlight %}

 {% highlight vbnet %}

-Me.superAccelerator.Style = Syncfusion.Windows.Forms.Tools.ToolStripExStyle.Metro
+Me.superAccelerator.Style = Syncfusion.Windows.Forms.Tools.ToolStripExStyle.Advanced

 {% endhighlight %}